ll5zh/spotify-trivia/README.md

 ## About
 Built using ReactJS.
 Integrates the Spotify API and authorizes users using the authorization code flow with PKCE.

-Spotify Trivia is a personal project built for non-commercial purposes.
+Spotify Trivia is a personal project built purely for non-commercial, educational purposes.